 In addition to our varied weekend line up, The Welly hosts a number of fixed and rotating monthly events, including an open mic, sea shanty singing with The Wellington Wailers and a Folk night with The Rude Mechanicals.
 Monday nights are home to our quiz (come and have a go if you think you’re nerd enough) and every other Saturday we stage a jazz session.
 See below for more info.

-The Wellington’s quiz is garnering a reputation for being a bit of a beast.
-Every Monday at 9pm, the formidable Reg takes to the mic to throw his well-mastered brain-bogglers at the unsuspecting public.
+Every Monday at 7.30pm, The knowledgeable Gordon takes to the mic to throw his well-mastered brain-bogglers at the unsuspecting public.
 Okay, some are suspecting… but everyone has a hoot.
 There are six rounds (including a picture round) and the monetary prizes are calculated according to the number of participants and teams formed.
 If you’re not boss-eyed by the end then stay for the snowball.
 This, like the main event, costs £1 to enter and is an individual quiz consisting of 6 multiple choice questions that start easy and get harder.
 Once you get a question wrong you are out.
 The winner wins all.
 Oh, and the first Monday of every month we encourage a guest quiz master.
 Anyone is welcome to have a go.

 Hosted by guitarist and singer-songwriter Matt Szul, our Open Mic evening encourages musicians of all styles and abilities to perform in a relaxed and supportive environment.
 Whether trying out original material or performing traditional and popular classics, Open Mic @ the Duke is an ideal platform to develop music skills and for sharing performance space with fellow musicians.
 Check in with Matt on your arrival to request a slot.
 An eclectic mix of music guaranteed!